Procurement Classification

 CPV Codes explained.

 The Common Procurement Vocabulary (CPV) is the EU standard classification system for public procurement.
-Every government tender across Europe uses CPV codes to categorise what's being procured.
+Browse live and historic tenders by CPV code — with real counts, values and buyers for every division.

 What are CPV codes?